 You’ll come across a variety of intact, large shells here including conchs, oyster drills, moon snails, whelks, cockle shells and more.

 One of the best things about Playa Negra is that it is super quiet and never crowded.
-Not many people know about it so you’ll likely have the place to yourself if you choose to visit.
+Not many people know about it so you’ll likely have the place to yourself like I did!

 Other beaches in Vieques which are great for shelling include Esperanza Beach and Playa Grande.